A whole new perspective on a lady bug!

 1. Every takeoff is optional.
 Every landing is mandatory.

 2. If you push the stick forward, the houses get bigger.
 If you pull the stick back, they get smaller.
-That
+That is, unless you keep pulling the stick back, then they get bigger again.

 3. Flying isn't dangerous.
 Crashing is what's dangerous.